aaronAlien/Model-App-v2/README.md

 # Fashion-Week-Log-v2
- version 2. adding records to db
+## version 2.

+* using db and flask instead of local storage